 - Collars are to be utilized with all bars while lifting.

 - No dropping weight plates, dumbbells, or barbells at any time.
 If you cannot control the weight, enlist the help of a spotter.

-- Dependents and guests 16-18 years old must be accompanied by their parent/guardian or guest pass sponsor.
+- Minors and guests ages 16-17 years old must be accompanied by their parent/guardian or guest pass sponsor.

 - Please limit cardiovascular workouts to 30 minutes when others are waiting.

 - Please provide your own personal towel while working out.

 - Outside Personal Trainers are not allowed to train in Campus Recreation facilities.

 Water in a clear plastic container with a lid is allowed throughout the indoor facilities.
 Other food and beverages are restricted to the Lounge Area next to the Equipment Desk in the Student Recreation Center.
 Chewing gum is prohibited in all activity areas.
 Tobacco products, drugs, and alcohol are not allowed in the facilities.
 Anyone exhibiting signs of being under the influence of a controlled substance will be denied entry.

 Gender Inclusive Changing Room